krushang5674/testimonial_page/README.md

 Run the test3.html file only in web browser.
 Make sure you're connected to an active internet.
 It is a bit same as test 2 but in a light theme.
+## Test 4
+Run the test4.html file only in web browser.
+Make sure you're connected to an active internet.